Sadrita404/MY-SPOTIFY/README.md

 ### About

 My Spotify Display with 3 buttons for controlling three of my favourite songs, so that I can play it by pressing the button.
-This is a Starter Project of [Stasis](https://stasis.hackclub.com/dashboard)
+This is a Starter Project of [Stasis](https://stasis.hackclub.com/dashboard) And I have made some changes to the project like it will also show the weather in the mini display ...

 ## Project Inspiration :-